Long Hill Township, New Jersey

-Long Hill Township is a township in Morris County, New Jersey, United States.
-As of the 2010 United States Census, the township's population was 8,702, reflecting a decline of 75 (−0.9%) from the 8,777 counted in the 2000 Census, which had in turn increased by 951 (+12.2%) from the 7,826 counted in the 1990 Census.
+Long Hill Township is a township in Morris County, in the U.S. state of New Jersey.
+As of the 2020 United States census, the township's population was 8,629, a decrease of 73 (−0.8%) from the 2010 census count of 8,702, which in turn reflected a decline of 75 (−0.9%) from the 8,777 counted in the 2000 census.

 The township is situated in the southernmost part of Morris County bordering both Somerset and Union counties.
 It is bounded by the Passaic River to the south and west and to the north by the Great Swamp National Wildlife Refuge which covers 7455 acres of land overseen by the United States Fish and Wildlife Service.
 Refuge lands also lie within neighboring Chatham and Harding townships.

 Originally incorporated as Passaic Township in the 1860s, residents voted to change the town's name to Long Hill Township in 1992.
 It includes the communities of Gillette, Stirling, Millington, Meyersville and Homestead Park.
 NJ Transit rail service is available at the Gillette, Millington and Stirling stations.

 History

 Long Hill Township was incorporated as Passaic Township on March 23, 1866.
 On September 1, 1922, part of what was then Passaic Township was taken to form Harding Township.
-On November 3, 1992, by a 1,901–1,821 margin, the voters elected to change the name of the municipality to Long Hill Township, a change largely driven by the desire to avoid confusion with the City of Passaic, some 22 mi away.
+On November 3, 1992, by a 1,901 to 1,821 margin, the voters elected to change the name of the municipality to Long Hill Township, a change largely driven by the desire to avoid confusion with the City of Passaic, some 22 mi away.

-Garden State Fireworks, a firm based in Millington that dates back to 1890, has produced the annual July 4 fireworks show in Washington, D.C. on the National Mall.
+Garden State Fireworks, a firm based in Millington that dates back to 1890, has produced the annual July 4 fireworks show in Washington, D.C., on the National Mall.
 The Raptor Trust is a wild bird rehabilitation center located in Millington.

 Clover Hill Swimming Club a club surrounding a lake in Millington, was the subject of lawsuit in which the Supreme Court of New Jersey ruled in 1966 that the club could not discriminate against an African American applicant for membership on the basis of the club being private.